Zoom could be stealing your Windows password, hacking your webcam

-Video calling app Zoom has announced it will be freezing product development to focus on boosting the security of its services following seveal high-profile security issues.
+Video calling app Zoom has announced it will be freezing product development to focus on boosting the security of its services following several high-profile security issues.

 The app has seen an explosion in users over the past few weeks as workers around the world embrace a new era of working from home, but now its security protection is being called into question.